kubernetes-sigs/kustomize/proposals/11-21-krm-fn-k8s-backend.md

 1. To enrich container-based plugin-extension implementation by introducing the new backend that will be an alternative to `docker` and that will allow to run krm-functions inside k8s using its native mechanisms to run containers
 1. To use k8s-native mechanisms to control access of krm-function to the environment it is running in
+1. To allow user to switch between `docker` and `kubectl` backends without modifying kustomizations.yaml and related config files where it's possible

 **Non-goals:**